mutalyzer/crossmapper/docs/library.rst

      - Offset.
    * - 2
      - Region.
+   * - 3
+     - Upstream or downstream offset.

 The region denotes the location of the position with respect to the CDS.
 This is needed in order to work with the HGVS "-" and "*" positions.